 Model Structure

-Whereas, in the real world, there would be feedbacks to economic growth from energy prices, various taxes, and the impacts of climate change, the model does not include these effects.
+In the real world, there would be feedbacks to economic growth from energy prices, and various taxes, , the model does not include these effects.
 The user could explore such feedbacks by changing this input manually.

+Following the formulation of damage functions in the academic literature, we specify the percentage reduction in GDP as a monotonically increasing function of global temperature increase.
+The two sliders ‘Reduction in GDP at 2 °C’ and ‘Maximum reduction in GDP’ enable the users to explore the strength of the feedback between climate impacts and economic growth.
+These two sliders are displayed on a single line since they are related to each other.
+Maximum reduction in GDP cannot be smaller than Reduction in GDP at 2 °C, hence they move together if a user tries to move them pass each other.

 Please visit support.climateinteractive.org for additional inquires and support.